jkeifer/lmn/README.md

 ## `lmn`?

 > `lmn` -> lem·on | ˈlemən |
-    A juicy oval citrus yellow when ripe, highly acidic and often sour.
+    A juicy oval citrus, yellow when ripe, highly acidic, and often sour.

 Still not sure?
 Try some `lmn ade`.